-"Say: He is Allah, the One and Only; Allah, the Eternal.
-Absolute; He begetteth not, nor is He begotten, and there is none like unto Him".
+"Say.
+He is Allah, the One and Only; Allah, the Eternal.
+Absolute; He be-getteth not, nor is He begotten, and there is none like unto Him".
 (Qur'an.
 Sura 112)

-THIS SHORT Sura of the Holy Qur'an is the most significant of all writings dealing with the one-ness of God.
-As Allama Abdullah Yousuf Ali has commented in his translation of the Holy Book, the nature of God has been indicated here in a few words, such as we can understand.
+This short Sura of the Holy Qur'an is the most significant of all writ-ings dealing with the one-ness of God.
+As Allamah Abdullah Yousuf Ali has commented in his translation of the Holy Book, the nature of God has been indicated here in a few words, such as we can understand.

-He writes: Here we are specially taught to avoid the pitfalls into which man and nations have fallen at various times in trying to understand God.
+He writes: "Here we are specially taught to avoid the pitfalls into which man and nations have fallen at various times in trying to under-stand God.

-"The first thing we have to note is that His nature is so sublime, so far beyond our limited conceptions, that the best way in which we can realize him is to feel that He is a personality.
+"The first thing we have to note is that His nature is so sublime, so far beyond our limited conceptions, that the best way in which we can real-ize him is to feel that He is a personality.
 'He', and not a mere abstract conception of philosophy.

-"Secondly, He is the One and Only God, the only one to Whom worship is due, all other things or beings that we can think of are His creatures and in no way comparable to Him.
+"Secondly, He is the One and Only God, the only one to Whom wor-ship is due, al other things or beings that we can think of are His creatures and in no way comparable to Him.

-"Thirdly, He is Eternal, without beginning or end: Absolute, not limited by time or place or circumstance, the reality before which all other things or places are mere shadows or reflections.
+"Thirdly, He is Eternal, without beginning or end: Absolute, not lim-ited by time or place or circumstance, the reality before which all other things or places are mere shadows or reflections.